Moscow Theological Academy: Since 1991

 Back in 1994, the Bishops' Council decided to prepare by 2000 a program for the transition to a system of theological education, within which seminaries should become higher schools that train clergymen, while academies should be transformed into research centers that provide theological specialization.
 On the basis of the Council's definition, a working group was created to develop in detail the concept of a new system of theological education.
 Proposals were developed to reform the system of theological education, which, with clarifications, were approved by the Holy Synod on December 27, 1996.
-The developed program of reform of theological schools contained a transition to a five-year course of education in the seminary.
-Starting from the 2003/2004 academic year, the Academy's curricula began to be built taking into account future specialization.
-In this regard, four directions of teaching were created at the Academy: biblical, theological, church-historical, church-practical.
-The activity of the academic departments has significantly intensified.